DuaaAhmedd/Trees-Detection/README.md

 # Trees-Detection
 Developed an object detection model using the YOLOv8 framework from Ultralytics to identify trees in images.
+Utilized a custom dataset ("trees detection") with train, validation, and test splits, processed via Python, OpenCV, and PyTorch.
+Created a YAML configuration file to define dataset paths and classes ("Tree", "0"), and trained the model on a GPU (NVIDIA Tesla T4) for 100 epochs with an image size of 640x640.
+Technologies: Python, YOLOv8, OpenCV, PyTorch.
+Objective: Enable automated tree detection for environmental or agricultural applications.